matsonj/nba-monte-carlo/README.md

 7. Explore your data inside superset.
 Go to SQL Labs > SQL Editor and write a custom query.
 A good example is ```SELECT * FROM reg_season_end```.

+## Getting Started - Docker

+You can also use docker to build the container, helpful if you are having issues with dependencies.
+The `Dockerfile` contained in this repo uses the meltano Docker image and runs both the `make build` and `make pipeline` steps.

+1. Make sure Docker is installed and running

+2. Build the container `make build-docker`

+3. Connect to the Docker shell instance: `docker -it run mdsbox bash`

 ## Running your pipeline on demand
 After your run ```make pipeline```, you can run your pipeline again at any time with the following meltano command:
 ```